Donor Government Funding for Family Planning in 2018

 This report provides the latest data on donor government resources available for family planning activities in low- and middle-income countries.
-It is part of an effort by the Kaiser Family Foundation that began after the London Summit on Family Planning in 2012 where donors committed US$2.6 billion in additional funding to increase access to family planning by 2020.1 Stakeholders reconvened at The Family Planning Summit for Safer, Healthier and Empowered Futures in 2017 and made new and renewed commitments to global family planning goals.2
+It is part of an effort by the Kaiser Family Foundation that began after the London Summit on Family Planning in 2012 at which the global community pledged to expand contraceptive access to an additional 120 million women and girls by 2020.1 Stakeholders reconvened at The Family Planning Summit for Safer, Healthier and Empowered Futures in 2017 and made new and renewed commitments to global family planning goals.2

-The increase in 2017 occurred despite a decline by the U.S., the world’s largest donor.
-In 2017, U.S. disbursements totaled US$488.7 million, a decrease of US$44.0 million (-8%) compared to 2016 (US$532.7 million).
-While this marked the second year of declines by the U.S., it was largely due to a delay in disbursements and does not reflect a decline in U.S. appropriations by Congress, which have been flat for several years (see Figure 2 and Box 1).
+Approximately two-thirds of the overall increase in 2018 was due to an increase in funding from the U.S., the world’s largest donor.
+In 2018, U.S. disbursements totaled US$630.6 million, an increase of US$155.9 million (33%) compared to 2017 (US$474.7 million).
+The U.S. increase in 2018 was largely due to the timing of disbursements and does not reflect an actual increase in U.S. appropriations by Congress, which have been flat for several years (see Figure 2 and Box 1).
+The remaining increase reflects actual increased disbursements from Canada, Denmark, Germany, the Netherlands, Norway, and the U.K.

 |Box 1: U.S. Government Family Planning Appropriations & Disbursements|